exarchou/Arduino-Projects/README.md

 # Arduino Projects
-A list of several Arduino Projects I have implemented
+A list of Arduino Projects I have implemented